inkcontent/dev-manual/docs/_sources/api/editor/loadText.rst.txt

 .. note::

-   Learn more about how blocks work in INK editor here_.
+   Learn more about how blocks work in INK editor `here </advanced/INK-Editor-Blocks-Architecture.html>`_.